StudentCWZ/web_crawler/README.md

 ## Project Nine
 - The name of project is qiushi.
 - The project is that collecting data about jokes from [web](https://www.qiushibaike.com/8hr/page/2/).

+## Project ten
+- The name of project is qunaerwan.
+- The project is that collecting data about viewpoint from [web](http://piao.qunar.com/ticket).